 This is the quintessential haircut to try if you have thin hair.
 Creating layers and snipping your hair is an incredible way to impart volume, as you cut strands at their thickest part, making hair look fuller.
 You can really have fun with the length too, as you go shorter in the back and longer in the front, creating depth and dimension to your face while also looking super modern.

-Contrary to popular belief, not everyone that hates their thin hair.
+Contrary to popular belief, not everyone hates their thin hair.
 There’s a good amount of women that don’t mind embracing their thin and fine strands.
+If you’re looking to add an extra boost of volume, spritz TRESemmé Volumizing Hair Thickening Spray throughout your hair, focusing on your roots.

 This style is all about angles that if done probably, no one will ever suspect was for camouflaging your thinning strands.
 Your stylist can create multiple layers of shorter hair in the back and have them graduate longer in the front.
 We love this look on thin, straight hair, as it can make hair look thicker and have more depth.